kddubey/cappr/docs/source/select_a_language_model.rst

 For an example of running Llama 2 on the COPA challenge, see `this notebook
 <https://github.com/kddubey/cappr/blob/main/demos/llama_cpp/superglue/copa.ipynb>`_.

-For an example of running Llama 2 on the AG News challenge, where instructions are cached, see `this notebook
+For an example of running Llama 2 on the AG News challenge, where we cache shared prompt instructions to save time, see `this notebook
 <https://github.com/kddubey/cappr/blob/main/demos/llama_cpp/ag_news.ipynb>`_.

-For minimal examples you can run right now, see the **Example** section for each of these functions:
+For minimal examples you can quickly run, see the **Example** section for each of these
+functions:

 :func:`cappr.llama_cpp.classify.predict`